2.1.2. Amazon API Gateway for Serverless APIs

 First Principle: Amazon API Gateway creates a secure, scalable, and unified entry point for developers to expose their application's logic as APIs, abstracting backend complexity.

-Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+API Gateway sits between your clients and your backend, handling authentication, throttling, request validation, and response transformation so your function code stays focused on business logic.
 It acts as the "front door" for applications, allowing applications to interact with backend services (like AWS Lambda functions or EC2 instances) via RESTful APIs.

 Scenario: You're building a new serverless backend for a mobile application.
 You need to expose a set of RESTful APIs that will be called by the mobile app, and these APIs will trigger Lambda functions for processing.